svaarala/duktape/doc/debugger.rst

   may lead to crashes, etc.

 The result is a list of artificial property entries, each containing a flags field, a key, and a value.
-See GetObjProp for the shared format used.
+See GetObjPropDesc for the shared format used.

 Artificial properties are not actually present in a property table but are generated based on e.g. ``duk_heaphdr`` flags and are string keyed to make